Al-Biruni: The Great Father of Indology

 The book was not concerned with the tedious battle of recording, as Al-Biruni found that social culture is more important.
 The work includes research on many topics about Indian culture, including describing Indian customs and traditions.
 Al-Biruni recorded some critical political and military histories and several sites where essential battles took place, although he tried to distance himself from these events in his study.

-• The rulers of India
+- The Rulers of India

 Moreover, Al-Biruni recorded stories about the rulers of India, explaining how they ruled, their beneficial actions, and how they acted in the interest of their people.
 But his details were brief, and he did not refer to the real names of these rulers, contenting himself with listing them only.
 Al-Biruni did not explain the actions of these rulers outside the lands of their country during their rule, which is consistent with Al-Biruni’s position to distance himself from political history.
-Al-Biruni also described the geography and earth relief of India in his work.
+Al-Biruni also described India’s geography and earth relief in his work.

 Document various streams of water and other natural phenomena.
 These descriptions are essential to modern historians because they used Al-Biruni’s study to locate some destinations in modern India.
 Historians could make analogies, deducing that some regions disappeared and were replaced by different cities.
 We were also able to locate most of the monuments, which legitimise Al-Biruni’s contributions and inform them of modern history and archaeology.

-• Objectivity
+- Objectivity

 His Legacy